HACC2024/Interstellar/README.md

 AlohaBirds raises awareness of endangered Hawaiian birds by guiding users to find and learn about different species through GPS-based augmented reality.
 As users move around the island, specific birds appear within a 3-feet radius, and players can take photos of them for points.
 Once captured on camera, the bird is added to the user's "AviDex," where they can closely inspect the 3D model and access detailed species information.

 # Tech Stack
-- Unity (Downloaded free models from Unity Asset store)
+- Unity
 - OpenXR (AR in Unity)
 - Blender (For 3D models)
+- 3D models was downloaded from Unity's Asset Store.
+The assets used can be found under the Plugins folder.

 # Judging
 Please contact malisalo@hawaii.edu to see app or to schedule a call tech review.
 This app was only developed for iOS.
 Camera and Location on phone is needed for app.